Can I use lists provided by third parties?

 Inviting people to join your list

-If you're sure the recipients knowingly gave the third party permission to share addresses with organizations like yours, you can use the "invite" feature of the Mailman mailing list system we provide.
+If you're 100% sure that each recipient knowingly and voluntarily gave the third party permission to share their address with your organization, you can use the "invite" feature of the Mailman mailing list system we provide.
 This feature sends a message to all the addresses, inviting them to join your list.
 They can click on a link in the message to join.

 This allows you to take advantage of the list in a responsible fashion: you can use the list of addresses as a starting point, but still verify that each person wants to receive mail from you.